klavinslab/protocols_aquarium_1_0/materials_prep/media/Bacteria/LB_CMC_agar.md

 Day 1:

 1. Get Bottle and Stir Bar: Retrieve one Glass Liter Bottle from the glassware rack and one Medium Magnetic Stir Bar from the dishwashing station, bring to weigh station.
-Put the stir bar in the bottle.
+Put the stir bar in the bottle
 2. Get Powders: Retrieve the container of LB agar powder and CMC powder from the indicated locations.
 3. Weigh Agar: Using the gram scale, large weigh boat, and chemical spatula, weigh out 29.6 grams of LB Agar powder and pour into the bottle.
 4. Weigh CMC: This time use the weigh paper, make sure to zero, weigh out 0.8 grams of CMC powder.
 Pour into bottle.
 5. Measure out Water: fill bottle with DI water until it reaches the 800 mL line, shake to get all powder solvated.
 6. Autoclave: stick autoclave tape on top of bottle cap, loosen top and autoclave at 110C for 15 minutes
 7. Remove from Autoclave: put on thermal gloves and take bottle out of autoclave, place on stir plate
 8. Stir: Heat to 65C while stirring at 700 rpm
 9. Add Antibiotic: while heating and stirring add 4 mL kan 1.6 mL amp using a P1000 micropipette

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -